-There are more than four signs of being under spiritual attack but here are four signs that may help you know that you are.
+There are several signs of being under spiritual attack but here are seven signs that may help you know that you are.

 Feelings of Worthlessness